1cbyc/domain_verifier/README.md

 ### you can as well use the Console Script

-If you set up the console script in setup.py, you can run the command without explicitly invoking Python.
-After installing the package with pip install -e ., you can use:
+If you set up the console script in `setup.py`, you can run the command without explicitly invoking Python.
+After installing the package with `pip install -e .`, you can use:

 bash